Popov-Lab-UNC/DELi/docs/defining_docs/defining_libraries.rst

 ``reactions``
 ^^^^^^^^^^^^^
-All compounds in a library should follow the same reaction scheme to create the compounds.
+This section describes the reaction scheme used to create the compounds from a given library.
-This is usually carried out in steps.
-For example: Cycle1 is attached to DNA, Cycle2 is attached to Cycle1, Cycle3 is attached to the Cycle1-2 product and so on.

 While not required, if the reaction schema is provided, it will enable DELi to enumerate out the full SMILES for any compound in the library.